AlexanderEpolite/epolite-java-demo/README.md

     EPOLITE.EPOLITEKeypair kp = EPOLITE.createEpoliteKeypair();

-    //initial message (must be a byte array) byte[] message_to_encrypt = "Secret Message".getBytes(StandardCharsets.UTF_8);
+    //initial message (must be a byte array)
+    //in a production application, the secret message should never be a string byte[] message_to_encrypt = "Secret Message".getBytes(StandardCharsets.UTF_8);

     //encrypt using the public key (which is a byte[])